nhabet01/Project2_PetAdoption/README.md

 Must be deployed using Heroku (with Data)

-Must utilize at least one new library, package, or technology that we haven’t discussed
+Must utilize at least one new library, package, or technology that we havenï¿½t discussed

 Must have a polished frontend / UI